 After that we will spray the wasp spray in the dormitory when all the people leave and clear away the paper boxes.

 Phase five : Remove the visible ant nests into a big box and burn away.
-Then we need to spring-cleaning.
+Then we need a spring-cleaning.

 The last step: Locate repellent on the path of ants and Spray the wasp spray termly until the termites disappear.